בְּרֵאשִׁית

 כ

-Rabbi Tovia Singer says that the first man, Adam, was extremely in tune with his inner HaShem spirit.
+Rabbi Tovia Singer says that the first man, Adam, was extremely in tune with his inner YHVH’s spirit.
 He was, spiritually, very high.
-Very close to HaShem.
-When he named all the animals, it was according to their being, its essence.
-Like for example, a dog is כֶּלֶב/kelev in Hebrew, which means “all heart.”
+Very close to YHVH.
+When he named all the animals, it was according to their being, their essence, their nature.
+Like, for example, a dog is כֶּלֶב/kelev in Hebrew, which means “all heart.”
+In other words, “man’s best friend.”

-YHVH ELOHIM made to fall a deep sleep/trance upon ADAM/the Man, and while he slept, He took one from his side/ribs and shut the flesh underneath it.
+And YHVH ELOHIM, He/They caused to fall upon the Adam/man a deep sleep/trance, and he slept, and He/They took one from his ribs, and He shut/closed the flesh in place of it.

 21